DevaharishSrikannan/Gene-Expression-Analysis-and-Interpretation/README.md

 In this study, RNA-seq data is analysed for differential gene expression, survival, and pathway enrichment.
 Several R programs are used in this investigation for preprocessing, statistical analysis, and visualisation.
 All of this code's components and their purposes are explained below.

+I have attached the code file in two segments, Firstly the Preprocessing Steps till Normalization and THe Model Code Document states the All Analysis part for the convience.

 # Step 1 (Download and Extraction)
 Initially,Downloaded the TCGA dataset, which includes CNA, clinical, and RNA-seq data, from cBioPortal.
 To access the appropriate information files, extracted the contents of the tar.gz file into a folder after downloading it.
 Verify that the extracted files are in the appropriate places for examination.